CHARLESMORGANSOFTWARE/codex-video-tool/README.md

 CHARLES E MORGAN IV SOFTWARE * SEATTLE * WA

+This takes text, pictures and music then uses text to speech to make a voice over, then publishes a fully finished video to a media folder.
+Takes video creation and automates it in seconds.
+Its shocking how well it works.

 A small, Codex-friendly app for turning a GPT-written script, a shot list, source images, and generated voiceover into a vertical marketing video.

 The workflow is simple: GPT drafts the spec, you place images in `media/source-images/`, Codex runs this tool, and the finished MP4 lands in `media/generated/`.